Aircraft Carriers

 There are striking similarities between the development of aircraft carriers by Japan and the United States.
 Both experimented with a single small converted carrier immediately after the First World War, Hosho in the case of the Japanese and Langley for the Americans.
 Both then converted two capital ship hulls to large carriers in accordance with the naval disarmament treaties, Akagi and Kaga for the Japanese and the Lexingtons for the Americans.
 Both then experimented unsuccessfully with a "minimum carrier" design, Ryujo for the Japanese and Ranger for the Americans.
 Both then settled on a larger carrier design, Soryu and its near sister Hiryu for the Japanese and the first two Yorktowns for the Americans.
 At this point, with the collapse of the treaty structure, the two powers diverged.
 The Japanese rapidly completed the excellent Shokakus, while the Americans rushed to completion a third Yorktown and another "minimum carrier", Wasp, originally designed to use the remaining displacement allowed under the now-lapsed treaties.

 The Japanese and Allied aircraft carrier fleets were fairly balanced at the start of the war.
 The Japanese had ten aircraft carriers, but only six were first-line carriers capable of operating large air groups.
-The Americans had seven aircraft carriers, one of which (the Ranger) never served in the Pacific because of its design flaws.
+The Americans had seven aircraft carriers, one of which (the Ranger) did not serve in the Pacific until 1944 because of its design flaws.
 The other six were comparable to their Japanese counterparts, but they were committed piecemeal to the Pacific theater because of the priority given to the European war.
 The British did not have a single carrier in the Far East when war broke out, but had deployed four carriers to Ceylon by 1943 that were roughly equivalent in fighting power to the four Japanese light carriers.

-Both sides launched additional carriers during the war, but the United States had a tremendous advantage in new naval construction.
+Both sides completed additional carriers during the war, but the Allies had a tremendous advantage in new naval construction.
 The Japanese completed six fleet carriers, four light carriers, and approximately seven escort carriers during the war.
 The United States completed seventeen fleet carriers of the Essex class, eleven light carriers of the Independence class, and 77 escort carriers, while the British were able to complete a total of thirteen fleet carriers and 41 escort carriers during the time span of the Pacific War.
 The Japanese would have been overwhelmed even if they had been able to maintain a unit-for-unit quality advantage.

 Though Coral Sea and Santa Cruz were clearly Japanese tactical victories, it can be argued that every one of the carrier battles of the Pacific War was a strategic American victory, since the Japanese failed to attain their objectives while the Americans succeeded, at least marginally.
 At Coral Sea, the Japanese were forced to call off their Port Moresby invasion, while the Japanese victory at Santa Cruz failed to relieve the Japanese land forces on Guadalcanal.
 The American victories at Midway and Philippines Sea were decisive both tactically and strategically.
 Only at Philippines Sea did the Americans have a decisive numerical advantage.